-"Fabric softeners reduce the moisture absorbency of your laundry, which is bad news for your towels, and reduce the fire retardancy of clothing, which means you absolutely shouldn't use them on children's sleepwear," says Ashley.
+"Fabric softeners reduce the moisture absorbency of your laundry, which is bad news for your towels, and reduce the fire retardancy of clothing, which means you absolutely shouldn't use them on children's sleepwear," says Iredale.

 "And because the fabric softener has to stay behind in the fabric, you're actually re-soiling your clothes with petrochemicals, which you then wear against your skin.